 Plate 4 – Spire View of Eighteen Specimens of S. carbonaria

 The view from above the specimens is pleasing.
 In cleaner examples, you can see the growth lines.
-This is true for both specimen H and specimen O. The cords maintain visibility on each whorl when viewed from directly above.
+You can see these growth lines in specimens H and O. The cords maintain visibility on each whorl when viewed directly above.

 Plate Key for Plates 2 – 4

-The following plate showcases four views of two specimens, CG-0221, and CG-0222.
-The former specimen is a typical recovered specimen with a full spire.
+The following plate showcases four views of two specimens, CG-0221 and CG-0222.
+The former specimen is a typical recovered specimen with a whole spire.
 The latter is highly compressed vertically.

 Plate 5.
 Shansiella carbonaria Norwood & Pratten, 1855, from the Pine Creek limestone Armstrong County, Pennsylvania, United States.
 All reside in the author’s personal collection.
 Correlation with figure labels and specimen identification numbers is as follows: (A1, A2) CG-0221; (B1, B2) CG-0222;.
 Note the difference in vertical preservation between A1 and B1.
 While it appears that perhaps the bottom of the shell is missing, inspection shows a full set of spiraling ornamentation on the underside.